 GPT services expanded throughout Australia to schools, sporting clubs and health clubs in 2018 and continued development in alignment with sporting and health strategies in Australia and internationally.
 The GPTQA brand was being aligned to as an innovative and essential partner in the long-term delivery of physical literacy.
 This message was reinforced with a pilot project to India in October 2018 offering an objective and consistent approach to functional movement and fitness assessment to schools in Mumbai and Tamil Nadu while simultaneously being the service provider to the NFL in an Oceanic talent search throughout Fiji, Samoa, eastern Australia and New Zealand.

-2019 began with a formal partnership between GPT Australia and Victoria University focusing on innovation, research, training and employment in addition to partnering ACHPER to support training and education around reliability in performance assessment and data interpretation in schools.
+2019 began with a formal partnership between GPT Australia and Victoria University focusing on innovation, research, training and employment in addition to partnering education to support training and resources around reliability in performance assessment and data interpretation in schools.
 Continued development in disability sport and recreation is in place as partners of Wheelchair AFL, AFL Victoria and support to Invictus for ongoing wellness of defence personnel in addition to an increase number of clients both nationally and internationally.

 The mission, vision and culture of Global Performance Testing is unchanged.
 In 2014 Graham Dudley started a 50 year project and we are well on track to make a difference to the wellness and future of communities globally.

 “To create an international community of educated sporting and fitness enthusiasts armed with reliable information and innovative tools to excel, stay on track in achieving their goals and building a team that empowers our future athletes”